kwkoo/pod-watcher-controller/README.md

 aws:///ap-southeast-1a/i-06fbbd699deb4abcd
 ```

+The container image for the pod-watcher is available at `ghcr.io/kwkoo/pod-watcher:0.1`.

 Note: The node information is cached when the controller starts up.
 If nodes are added after the controller has started, the controller will not know about those nodes.

 ## Installation